bailey-lab/MIPTools/README.md

 Finally, open a web browser (Chrome, Chromium, Firefox works in my experience), paste the address from your terminal (http://localhost:8888/?token=600be64ca79ef74ebe4fbd3698bc8a0d049e01d4e28b30ec in this example)
 Navigate to **resources/analysis.ipyn** and follow the instructions contained in the notebook.
 ### Test run
-A test_data folder is included in the base_resources directory.
-Use this as your analysis_dir and the plasmodium_resources (not in the repo) as project_resources to start the jupyter notebook.
+A test_data folder and test_analysis folder are included in the base_resources directory.
+Use them as your data_dir and analysis_dir, respectively.
+You'll need 2 additional directories for project_resources and species_resources to start the jupyter notebook.
 Make a copy of the analysis.ipynb and compare if your results are the same as the one in the provided copy.